zehzhang/MindreaderNet-Mr.-Net-/README.md

 In this repository we give an example on running our code on EPIC-Kitchens.

-ATT cannot be made direct available to public due to human ethic and privacy issue.
+ATT cannot be made directly available to public due to human ethic and privacy issues.
 Please contact the authors (also **us**!) for the access to it.

 To download EPIC-Kitchens, use the [script](https://github.com/epic-kitchens/download-scripts/blob/master/frames_rgb_flow/download_rgb.sh) provided by the authors: